mautic/documentation/en/tips/troubleshooting.md

 > Uh oh!
 I think I broke it.

 Those are generic error messages which provide absolutely no valuable information about the cause of the error.
 It is on purpose.
-The detailed error message isn't displayed in the production environment because if it would, it could tell possible cracker a valuable information about your server which he/she could use to attack it.
-That's why this generic error message is shown instead and the real error message is logged into the logs and that's why posting it doesn't make any sense.
+The detailed error message isn't displayed in the production environment because if it would, it could tell possible crackers a valuable information about your server, Mautic or integration which they could use to attack it.
+That's why this generic error message is shown instead and the real error message is logged into the logs.
+Long story short, that's why reporting it doesn't make any sense.

 There are different logs in your system which could tell us more.
 Let's start form the Mautic log.

-If your Mautic administration work, go to the Admin menu (click the __cog icon__ in the top right side corner), then __System Info__, then __Log_.
+If your Mautic administration work, go to the Admin menu (click the __cog icon__ in the top right side corner), then __System Info__, then __Log__.
 You will see the error messages recorded by Mautic today.

 If your Mautic administration doesn't work, open the logs in via the file system.
 Go to `[mautic_root]/app/logs` folder.
 You should see one file for every day called `mautic_prod-YYYY-mm-dd.php`.
 Open the latest one.